 Learn more about:

 Each state and territory has different laws related to advance care planning.
-For more information about the legal documents involved, call Cancer Council on 13 11 20 or download the Getting your affairs in order fact sheet from this page.
+For more information about the legal documents involved in NSW, call Cancer Council on 13 11 20 or download the Getting your affairs in order fact sheet from this page.

 It is important to seek legal advice.
 Cancer Council’s Legal Referral Service can connect you with a lawyer and arrange free assistance for eligible clients.
 Call 13 11 20.